drugan/commerce_xquantity/README.md

 @PHPFILE: modules/contrib/commerce_xquantity/src/Plugin/Block/XquantityCartBlock.php LINE:46 PADD:5 :PHPFILE@

-All the other code such as price or tax calculation has no any impact with the notion and as usual uses this method:
+All the rest code such as price or tax calculation has no any impact with the notion and as usual uses this method:

 ```